 IFFIm's borrowing program can be characterized as modest in size yet diversified.
-By end-2015, total bond issuance since inception amounted to \$5 billion with most of that issued in 2006, 2009, 2010, and 2013 (roughly \$1 billion each year).
-IFFIm did not receive any new funding requests from Gavi in 2015, but expects to disburse \$1.3 billion in funds (including new, unsigned pledges) in 2016-20.
+By year-end 2016, total bond issuance since inception amounted to \$5.7 billion with most of that issued in 2006, 2009, 2010, and 2013 (roughly \$1 billion each year).
+In 2016, bond redemptions were greater than the proceeds from a new bond issuance.
+The redemption of three bonds amounted to \$755 million, which was partly offset by a \$500 million issuance.

-Bonds are issued in four markets: Japan, the United Kingdom, Australia and the Eurobond market, as well as global benchmark bonds.
-IFFIm bonds are well received in the deep Uridashi market and the organization has returned to this market repeatedly.
-In order to hedge currency and interest-rate risk, all bonds are swapped at issuance into US dollar floating rate.
+Bonds are issued in four markets: Japan, the UK, Australia and the Eurobond market, as well as global benchmark bonds.
+In October 2016, IFFIm issued a \$500 million bond in the international US dollar benchmark market, IFFIm's first return to this market since 2013.
+Also, IFFIm bonds are well received in the deep Uridashi market and the organization has returned to this market repeatedly.
+To hedge currency and interest-rate risk, all bonds are swapped at issuance into US dollar floating rate.

 IFFIm entered the sukuk market with an issuance of a three-year, \$500 million bond in 2014.
 The bond, maturing on 4 December 2017, was oversubscribed.
 It attracted new investors with 68% of them coming from the Middle East and Africa.
-The organization leveraged its newly established position in the sukuk market by issuing another \$200 million sukuk in September 2015.
+The organization took advantage of its newly established position in the sukuk market by issuing another \$200 million sukuk in September 2015.

 Despite having a sovereign donor base that is mainly European, including several euro area members, IFFIm has been able to maintain its very low borrowing rates over recent years.
-Unlike European-based MDBs, IFFIm's borrowing costs were not stressed during the height of the European debt crisis.
-This can be largely attributed to the reputational benefits of having the IBRD as its Treasury Manager.
+Unlike Europe-based MDBs, IFFIm's borrowing costs were not stressed at the height of the European debt crisis.
+This can be largely attributed to the reputational benefits of having the IBRD as its treasury manager.